-12. The Committee is to have contact with members of the Association on any matters involving functions, duties, and activities within its field of responsibility, and to submit a report to the membership at the Annual Meeting.
+12. The Commission is to have contact with members of the Association on any matters involving functions, duties, and activities within its field of responsibility, and to submit a report to the membership at the Annual Meeting.

 THE ELECTION RESULTS ARE CONFIDENTIAL AND ARE NOT TO LEAVE THE ROOM UNTIL AFTER THEY ARE ANNOUNCED BY THE PRESIDENT OF THE BOARD.

 Hours: Meets for Annual Meeting